codingo/codingo.github.io/_posts/2020-08-29-everything-you-need-to-know-about-ffuf.markdown

 Would output to the console and write to output.txt.
 This is a useful trick for a number of tools, including those that don't stream output, to allow you to see results in realtime, whilst also streaming them to a file.

 # Importing Requests
-On of the easiest ways to work with complex queries is to simply save the request you're working with from your intercepting proxy (such as Burp Suite), set your fuzzing paths, and then import it into FFUF for usage.
+One of the easiest ways to work with complex queries is to simply save the request you're working with from your intercepting proxy (such as Burp Suite), set your fuzzing paths, and then import it into FFUF for usage.
 You can do this with the `request` flag in FFUF, as explained below.

 Going back to our original fuzzing example, let's assume we visited codingo.io in Burp Suite, and we captured the following request: